oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Using this Image
-To create a Oracle RAC cluster, please execute the steps in the following sections below:
+To create a Oracle RAC cluster, execute the steps in the following sections:

 1. Prerequisites for running Oracle RAC in containers
 2. Building the Oracle Oracle RAC Database container Images